talha-mahmood/3goaccevolate-company-task/context.md

 ## Implementation Details

 ### 1. Web Scraping Approach
-- **LinkedIn**: Using Selenium for dynamic content loading and BeautifulSoup for parsing.
+- **LinkedIn**: Using requests and BeautifulSoup for parsing (switched from Selenium to avoid Windows compatibility issues).
-- **Indeed**: Using requests and BeautifulSoup as the content is more accessible.
+- **Indeed**: Using httpx and BeautifulSoup with rotating user agents to avoid blocking.
-- **Glassdoor**: Using Selenium to navigate through job listings.
+- **Glassdoor**: Using requests with BeautifulSoup (switched from Selenium to avoid Windows compatibility issues).
+- **Mock Scraper**: Provides realistic test data when real scraping is not possible.

 Each scraper inherits from a base scraper class that defines common functionality.